-As co-founder of the Global Special Situations Group at SunEdison and VP of Finance & Investment, Tomakin led the origination and execution of SunEdison Reserve, SunEdison’s largest multi-country solar fund, and oversaw origination and execution of multiple “first time” solar structures.
-Formerly a founding member of a wind and solar investment business and manager of solar investments at a Palo Alto based $1.5B USD fund, Tomakin oversaw solar investment strategy and execution.
-He also consulted at Rocky Mountain Institute and spent time as an energy design engineer for the National Park Service.
-Tomakin received his BS in Mechanical Engineering with Honors from University of Denver and his MS in Civil Engineering from Stanford University.
+Tomakin has spent his entire career in solar and energy efficiency as an investor, consultant or design engineer.
+Prior to GSSG Solar, he co-led the Global Special Situations Group at SunEdison and was the VP of Finance & Investment.
+While at SunEdison, Tomakin led the origination and execution of SunEdison Reserve, SunEdison’s largest multicountry solar vehicle, oversaw valuation for a number of marquee project and company acquisitions, and oversaw origination and execution of multiple “first time” solar structures.
+Formerly a member of a wind and solar investment business within an established $2 billion energy fund, Tomakin oversaw solar investment strategy and execution.
+He started his energy career as a consultant at Rocky Mountain Institute and as an energy design engineer for the National Park Service.
+Tomakin received his B.S. in mechanical engineering with honors from University of Denver and his M.S. in civil engineering from Stanford University.

-Chip Lion is a partner in the Corporate Finance Group with Morrison & Foerster LLP where he is the co-chair of firm’s Private Equity Fund Group.
-Mr. Lion regularly advises institutional investors and fund sponsors in connection with the formation of venture capital funds, leveraged buyout funds, real estate opportunity and other private equity funds.
-Mr. Lion represents both public and private companies in a broad range of industries and sectors, including energy, biotechnology, finance, medical device and the information technology sectors.
+Chip Lion is a partner in the Corporate Finance Group with Morrison & Foerster LLP, where he leads the firm’s Palo Alto Corporate Finance Group and is the co-chair of the firm-wide Private Equity Fund Group.
+Chip regularly advises institutional investors and fund sponsors in connection with the formation of venture capital funds, leveraged buyout funds, real estate opportunity and other private equity funds.
+Chip represents both public and private companies in a broad range of industries and sectors, including energy, biotechnology, finance, medical devices, and the information technology sectors.
 In addition to representing businesses and business leaders, Chip serves as Vice-Chair of the Business Law Section of the American Bar Association, representing its 55,000 members on cutting edge business issues.
-As Vice-Chair, Chip serves as editor-in-chief of Volume 68 of The Business Lawyer, the highly regarded journal of the Section.
+As Vice-Chair, Chip serves as editor-in-chief of Volume 68 of The Business Lawyer, the highly-regarded journal of the Section.
 Previously, he served as Secretary of the Section (2011-2012) and served as co-editor-in-chief of the Section’s online monthly magazine He is the Past Chair of the Venture Capital & Private Equity Committee of the Section.
-He Graduated Phi Beta Kappa, University of California at Davis; Magna Cum Laude, Santa Clara University School of Law; and earned an LL.M. in taxation at NYU.
+He graduated phi beta kappa, University of California at Davis, magna cum laude, Santa Clara University School of Law, and earned an LL.M. in taxation at New York University.